Bernardo-Favoreto/face_verification/README.md

 # *Face Verification with Anti-Spoof*

-Face identification merged with face anti-spoof detection.
-The idea is that a user first register his/her face.
-Once that is done, the user can be authenticated using the registred face.
-The system will only authenticate if the face is real and there's a match for that face on the database.
+Face identification merged with face anti-spoof detection trained on real and fake images dataset using CNN's.

 ## Features
 * Face Identification